-The floor price should reflect the lowest price at which the Operator could provide the relevant services without incurring a loss.
+The floor price should reflect the lowest price at which the Operator could provide the relevant services without incurring a loss.3

-- 3.1.1 For the purposes of determining a floor price, the incremental cost of providing the relevant service prudently must be determined. - 3.1.2 Cost calculations for floor price purposes must include any additional: - (a) labour and material costs associated with the operation and maintenance of the railway infrastructure (including major periodic maintenance) arising, if and only if the additional labour and material costs are a direct result of providing the relevant service prudently; and - (b) administrative costs arising, if and only if the additional administrative costs are a direct result of providing the relevant service prudently; and - (c) capital costs arising, if and only if the additional capital costs are a direct result of providing the relevant service prudently, and where included capital costs are limited to costs: - (i) arising because the prudent replacement of the required railway infrastructure is brought forward by the operation of the relevant service (such as wear and tear of the track); and/or - (ii) incurred by providing specific infrastructure enhancements for the traffic in question. - 3.1.3 "Incremental cost" means the costs that vary directly with the usage of the railway infrastructure by the third-party user and are directly attributable to (though not necessarily incurred in) the period for which access is sought. - 3.1.4 A "relevant service" is a below-rail service. - 3.1.5 "Prudent" costs are forward-looking costs incurred by an efficient operator acting efficiently in accordance with good industry practice to achieve the lowest sustainable
+- 3.1.1 For the purposes of determining a floor price, the incremental cost of providing the relevant service prudently must be determined. - 3.1.2 Cost calculations for floor price purposes must include any additional: - (a) labour and material costs, and other directly incurred operating costs associated with the operation and maintenance of the railway infrastructure (including major periodic maintenance) arising, if and only if the additional labour and material costs, and other directly incurred operating costs are a direct result of providing the relevant service prudently; and - (b) administrative costs arising, if and only if the additional administrative costs are a direct result of providing the relevant service prudently; and - (c) capital costs arising, if and only if the additional capital costs are a direct result of providing the relevant service prudently, and where included capital costs are limited to costs: - (i) arising because the prudent replacement of the required railway infrastructure is brought forward by the operation of the relevant service (such as wear and tear of the track); and/or - (ii) incurred by providing specific infrastructure enhancements for the traffic in question. - 3.1.3 "Incremental cost" means the costs that vary directly with the usage of the railway infrastructure by the third-party user and are directly attributable to (though not necessarily incurred in) the period for which access is sought. - 3.1.4 A "relevant service" is a below-rail service.